codex-storage/codex-research/design/storage-proof-timing.md

     pointer(period) = (blocknumber + period) % 256

+Each time a new block is produced the block pointer increases by one, which ensures that it keeps pointing to the same block.
 Over time, when more blocks are produced, we get this picture:

      |
      |      - - - |-----------------------------------|